 If I could give you one good reason to move to NYC it would be daily access to Levain Bakery.
 (I’m not even joking!)
 Seriously, these guys make the best cookies I’ve ever eaten.
 I dream of the Oatmeal Raison.

 The Aussie Cafes

 I know this is a funny point to end on but I’ve got to be honest here – the best coffee and brunches I enjoyed in New York were thanks to the Aussie expats that have set up shop here.
 From Sydney’s famous Bourke Street Bakery opening in NoMad to Bluestone Lane offering toast piled with avocado everywhere from Flatiron to Montauk, I enjoyed my time in New York so much more thanks to Aussie cafes and coffee shops.
-(I’m going to write up a list of the best ones for you!)

 Find all New York posts here.